dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`FCST_PCP_COMBINE_INPUT_NAMES` instead.

    FCST_PCP_COMBINE_DATA_INTERVAL
+     .. warning:: **DEPRECATED:**

+   FCST_PCP_COMBINE_DERIVE_LOOKBACK
+     .. warning:: **DEPRECATED:** Please use :term:`FCST_PCP_COMBINE_LOOKBACK` instead.

+   FCST_PCP_COMBINE_LOOKBACK
+     Specify how far to look back in time to find files for building commands to run the pcp_combine tool.
+     If processing precipitation accumulation data, this is equivalent to the desired output accumulation to compute.
+     Units are assumed to be hours unless a time identifier such as Y, m, d, H, M, S is specified at the end of the value, i.e. 30M or 1m.
+     If unset, :term:`FCST_PCP_COMBINE_OUTPUT_ACCUM` will be used.
+     If that is unset, then :term:`FCST_PCP_COMBINE_DERIVE_LOOKBACK` will be used.
+     If none of the variables are set or set to 0, data will be obtained by using the input template with the current runtime instead of looking backwards in time.
-     Specify the accumulation interval of the forecast dataset used by the MET pcp_combine tool when processing daily input files.
-A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_DATA_INTERVAL`.
+     A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_LOOKBACK`.

      | *Used by:*  PCPCombine

-   FCST_PCP_COMBINE_DERIVE_LOOKBACK
-     Specify how far to look back in time in hours to find files for running the MET pcp_combine tool in derive mode.
-If set to 0 or unset, data will be obtained by using the input template with the current runtime instead of looking backwards in time.
-A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_DERIVE_LOOKBACK`.
+   OBS_PCP_COMBINE_LOOKBACK
+     See :term:`FCST_PCP_COMBINE_LOOKBACK`.

      | *Used by:*  PCPCombine